-In this Year 7 Curriculum Guide you will find all the information you and your daughter need to successfully navigate year 7.
+Welcome to the Year 8 Curriculum Guide in which you will find all the information you and your daughter needs to successfully navigate year 8.

-It is our intention that this Guide should serve as a handy reference for parents who have queries about their daughter's learning.
-To this end, we have tried to include all the information you might want to know, dividing the Guide into three sections: General Information, Curriculum and Standards, Assessment, & Reporting.
+It is our intention that this Guide served as a handy reference for parents who have queries about their daughter's learning.
+To this end, we have tried to include all the information you might want to know, dividing the Guide into three sections: General, Curriculum and Assessment.